jdelarosaizq/devops-playground/README.md

 `./run-pipeline.sh jdelarosaizq devops-playground push-branches [TOKEN HERE] `

 What this workflow does is to provision a Neo4j instance and imports data in it from S3.
-You can check if the pipeline worked running a query to Neo4j by running:
+You can check if the pipeline worked running a query to Neo4j:

 ```
 curl  \